If you’re considered switching colleges and want to learn how to write a college transfer essay, read on.

 That’s what I wanted – not the subject matter, but the principle.
 I wanted the attempt; I wanted to learn and to theorize and even to be wrong sometimes.
 I wanted to translate my interdisciplinary interests in political and economic theory into applicable policy.

-Given my passions for writing and discussion, sharing theories and findings with colleagues and inspired students, too, was ideal.
+Given my passion for writing and discussion, sharing theories and findings with colleagues and inspiring students, too, was ideal.
 And so, I finally knew I wanted to be a professor of public policy.

 Undeterred by this initial setback and eager to begin my journey in the world of academia, I immediately sought research opportunities, but I quickly learned that they weren’t easily accessible.